hsk81/yeoman-generator-dizmo/README.md

     │       └── style.css
     └── MyDizmo-0.0.0.dzm

 * `MyDizmo-0.0.0.dzm`: A ZIP archive of the `MyDizmo` folder with a version suffix, which has been defined in `package.json`.
 Please see [semantic versioning and npm](https://docs.npmjs.com/getting-started/semantic-versioning) for further information.
-You can drag and drop this file onto dizmoViewer to instantiate a dizmo.

   In dizmoViewer only the dizmo bundle with the highest version number is cached!
 Therefore, it is important to increase the version, when releasing a dizmo to your audience.
 However, simply changing the version suffix in the `*.dzm` file name will *not* work: The version is required to be set in `MyDizmo/Info.plist` (which happens automatically based on the version information in `package.json`).